 Meat or no meat?
 I prefer steak on my nachos, some people like ground beef, chicken, or even pork.
 Really, this all comes down to personal preference.
 Of course, I do have a couple of tips if you are planning on putting meat on your nachos.

 First of all, and this should go without saying, cook the meat before putting it on your nachos.
 Having said that, when it comes to steak I will often cook the whole steak to rare, let it rest, slice it thin, and put that on the nachos.
 This way by the time the cheese has melted the steak is cooked, but not overcooked.
+If you want to learn more about cooking steak properly, take a look at my steak tacos post for some solid technique.
 As for other meats, just make sure they are hot when they go on the nachos.
 If you are using leftover chicken or pulled pork, you don't want it to come straight out of the fridge and on to the nachos.
 It just won't heat up enough.

 One final point is that small pieces of meat are better than big pieces when it comes to nachos.
 A lot of small pieces evenly spread makes for a much better eating experience than a handful of large pieces on ¼ of the chips.